Expect Soybean prices to rebound today: Angel Commodities

 Angel Commodities' report on Soybean

-Soybean May futures continue fall this week for the third consecutive session on Wednesday due to long liquidation on anticipation of lower demand by the market participants at higher levels.
+Soybean May futures continue fall this week for the fourth consecutive session on Thursday due to long liquidation on anticipation of lower demand by the market participants at higher levels.
 The open interest too decline by 4750 tonnes.
 As per Agmarknet, arrivals of soybean during Apr 1-25 is 2,32,853 tonnes while during in Mar it was about 2,83,644 tonnes during same time frame.

 Outlook

 We expect Soybean prices expected to rebound today from the lower levels.
 The supplies have been lower while there is good demand from the crushers.
-The prices of Ref Soy oil and CPO may trade higher on firm International edible oil prices.
-However, adequate supplies and cheap imports may keep prices under control but increasing domestic demand may keep prices supported.
+The prices of Ref Soy oil and CPO may trade sideways to lower on expectation of record oilseed crop.
+Moreover, adequate supplies and cheap imports is keeping the prices under control but increasing domestic demand may keep prices supported.

 For all commodities report, click here